 Reflect.
 Restore.
 Action.
 A series of Community Activations custom designed for the U of T community to address the impacts of racism through restorative activities.
 Hosted by the Anti-Racism & Cultural Diversity Office

 Sexual Violence Prevention & Support Centre events, including Healing Through the Intersections Series: Race, Black Identity & Sexual Violence and other events for University of Toronto Students who Identify as Black, Indigenous or Racialized

-Anti-Racism & Cultural Diversity Office Race, Equity & Action Speaker Series
+Anti-Racism & Cultural Diversity Office Inclusion in Action Speaker Series

 Critical Perspectives on Justice and Inequality: CrimSL's new series on criminological and sociolegal dimensions of anti-Black racism, Indigenous peoples, and settler colonialism

 Centre for Ethics series: Critical Race Studies and Race, Ethics + Power

 - Statement: Promoting equality and justice in Canadian public institutions, including policing

 - Recording: Unsettling Racism in the Present, Imagining Different Futures: An online forum on Anti-Black Racism, Policing and Change

 - Letter to the Toronto Police Services Board and Toronto City Council Regarding the Search for a New Toronto Police Chief